baminou/SongUperations/README.md

 ## Sing Uperations

+This Project is built using Uperations Framework [https://github.com/baminou/uperations].

-This python client tools is used to work with a [https://github.com/overture-stack/SONG](Song server)
+This python client tools is used to work with a [https://github.com/overture-stack/SONG] (Song server).

 * Operations: An action that has to be executed.